MaryamAsgarinezhad/obsidian/AI/Deep Learning/ML.md

 -------------------------

-Supervised learning: predicting the output based on labled data (regression, classification)
+Supervised learning: predicting the output based on labeld data (regression, classification)

-Unsupervised learning: finding certain patterns and hidden features in the data(clustering, dimention reduction)
+Unsupervised learning: finding certain patterns and hidden features in the data(clustering, dimension reduction, data has labels already within it)

-Reinforcement learning: learning the next action based on the reward recieved through time.
+Reinforcement learning: learning the next action based on the reward received through time.

 - In clustering you have to decide the classes, while in classification, you have to predict the predefined classes.